As an administrator, you can let file editors in your organization move content from My Drive or shared drives to other shared drives.

 Access to files and folders

 - Moving files and folders to a shared drive changes ownership from the user to the shared drive.
+After the file is moved, the user's access levels to the file might change.
+For details, see Shared drives access levels.

 - When you move a file to a shared drive, only members of the shared drive and people the file is directly shared with can access the file.